 The 50cc Scooter – A Worthy Purchase?

 With that cleared up, let’s look at whether a 50cc scooter is a wise purchase or not.
 They’re not as expensive as their bigger brethren, they’re incredibly economical, little scooters are easy to ride, and for the most part they’re allowed to be ridden with a driving license alone and without a specific motorcycle endorsement.
-These are all great reasons to own a 50cc scooter.
-As for the cons, well, 50cc scooters are slow and underpowered which could make them vulnerable next to normal road traffic, their slow speeds don’t make them the most practical vehicle in the world, and if you’re a larger rider, you’re going to have a hard time getting around on one of these.
-Before making a decision to get a 50cc scooter or not, ask yourself what you need it for, the routes you’re going to be taking, and what sort of terrain you’re going to be crossing.
+These are all great reasons to own a 50cc moped scooter.
+As for the cons, well, 50cc gas moped scooter models are slow and underpowered which could make them vulnerable next to normal road traffic, their slow speeds don’t make them the most practical vehicle in the world, and if you’re a larger rider, you’re going to have a hard time getting around on one of these.
+Before making a decision to get a 50cc moped or not, ask yourself what you need it for, the routes you’re going to be taking, and what sort of terrain you’re going to be crossing.
 If you still think a 50cc scooter is the ideal choice, then lets go shopping and see the types of 50cc scooters for sale in the USA – because there are more than you think!

 Honda Scooters For Sale

-Honda have built more small capacity scooters than any other manufacturer on the planet, from 49cc Super Cubs to countless 125cc machines, Big Red has plenty of experience in the scooter market.
+Honda has built more small capacity scooters than any other manufacturer on the planet, from 49cc Super Cubs to countless 125cc machines, Big Red has plenty of experience in the scooter market.
 In the USA, Honda doesn’t have such a big presence in the 50cc scooter department, with only a couple of machines on the roster.
 But that’s not necessarily a bad thing.
 If all of Honda’s scooter models were available, you’d be so spoiled for choice that you’d never be able to commit to a purchase.
 Fortunately for us here in the USA, Honda have made shopping easy.
 We’ve got two 50cc scooter models to choose from, and both of them are great.